BBK-SDP-2015-emassa01/Quiz2/README.md

 → CLOSE DOWN THE SYSTEM.

-To run the Set-Up Client, run the following from the command line once the Server is launched.
+To run the Set-Up Client, navigate to the level of the QuizProject Directory and run the following from the command line once the Server is launched.

 java -Djava.security.policy=server.policy QuizProject.SetupClient.QuizSetupClients